 New versions of operating systems - with major changes - are released once every three years or so.
 Although there may be attractive deals encouraging you to upgrade, it’s usually wise to wait until the new version has been proven to be reliable.

-However, Windows XP is no longer available to buy and Microsoft will stop providing security updates for it in 2014.
+For instance, many companies still use Windows XP.
+Although released over ten years ago, it was considered reliable and is therefore still used by some companies.
+However, Windows XP is no longer available to buy and Microsoft have stopped providing security updates and support for it.
 Additionally, some recent Windows software will not run on Windows XP.
 As a result, it’s a good idea for businesses to move to the latest version, Windows 8.

 Popular content relating to operating system software: